biodiversity-exploratories-synthesis/Synthesis_TraitPhylo_workshop/README.md

-# Scripts concerning the workshop on trait and phylogenetic analyses - Biodiversity Exploratories.
+# Scripts from the workshop on trait and phylogenetic analyses - Biodiversity Exploratories.

 ## Data preparation
 - synthesis_WS2022_functions_dataset_prep.R